jptrzy/i3sb/README.md

 # i3sb
-I3 Simple Bar is as in the name, simple bar to i3 window manager, with some pywal suport.
+I3wm Simple Bar is as in the name, simple bar for i3 window manager, with some pywal support.

 ## Installation